Lennie James: Career

 James has also portrayed the Destiny and Destiny 2 character Lord Shaxx who is the host of the in-game PVP (Player Versus Player) "The Crucible" in which he voices over matches and also has an in game vendor to purchase items, and bounties.
 In an interview with GameSpot, Lennie stated his favorite line in the game, was in fact a line straight out of Shakespeare's Romeo and Juliet.
 The line in question is in game as "But soft!
 What light through yonder window breaks?
-It is the east, and I--I am the Crucible."
+It is the east, and I—I am the Crucible."

+James featured as a "castaway" on BBC Radio 4's Desert Island Discs in October 2025.

 Personal life

-James lives in Los Angeles, California with wife Giselle Glasman.
-They have three daughters together.
+James lives in Los Angeles, California, US with wife Giselle Glasman.
+They have three children together.
 He is the main cook for his family and has professed a fondness for Caribbean cuisine.
-He is a fan of Tottenham Hotspur FC and Valencia Club de Fútbol (from Spain).
+He is a fan of Tottenham Hotspur Football Club and Valencia Club de Fútbol (from Spain).

 James is among the celebrities who have penned an open "letter to my younger self" for The Big Issue magazine.
 In his letter in March 2015, he wrote about the pain of losing his mother at a young age.
 "It hit me quite strongly.
 It had just been the three of us: my brother, my mum and me.
 Everything changed when the terrible thing happened.
 It had a profound, fundamental effect on me.
 One disappointment is that I never knew my mum as an adult," he wrote.

 James also works as a mentor to black inner-city children, and says he rejects the importance people attach to fame and celebrity.
 "Boys and men in our community need to be aware of the guy who gets up every morning and goes to the job that he doesn't necessarily love, in order to support his family.
 They are the heroes my community need to celebrate," he said.